When should I apply?

-In most cases, the children will be be elementary school age or younger.
-You will not be responsible for sole care of an infant.
+In most cases, the children will be elementary school age or younger.
+You won’t be responsible for the sole care of an infant.
 Au pairs working with school-aged children are much like a big brother or sister, and will often care for the children before and after school attending extracurricular activities together and helping with homework.
 They will often share hobbies with the children, like cultural, musical, arts or sporting interests.